 The corporate identity or corporate image represents the way in which a corporation, firm, or business enterprise presents itself to the outside world.

-The corporate identity manual of nanoGUNE defines the identity information, messages and guidelines on the use of the brand of the entity, and collects relevant information about the visual adequacy of the brand and its graphic treatment.
+- The corporate identity manual of nanoGUNE, which defines the identity information, messages and guidelines on the use of our brand, and collects relevant information about the visual adequacy of the brand and its graphic treatment.

-Scientific Equipment and labs at nanoGUNE facilities are managed by specialists and used by researchers from a wide variety of fields.
-The Laboratory access and the use of nanoGUNE’s scientific equipment requires previous authorization and booking.
+Scientific equipment and laboratories at nanoGUNE facilities are managed by specialists and used by researchers from a wide variety of fields.
+The laboratory access and the use of nanoGUNE's scientific equipment requires previous authorization and booking.